 Milton D. Martin

-M. D. MARTIN, president of the Martin Carriage works, and also president of the Guardian Trust Company, of York, is a conspicuous figure in the manufacturing and financial life of that place, and his life is a happy illustration of what energy, industry, courage and honorable business methods may accomplish.
+M. D. MARTIN, president of the Martin Carriage works, and also president of the Guardian Trust Company, of York, Pennsylvania, is a conspicuous figure in the manufacturing and financial life of that place, and his life is a happy illustration of what energy, industry, courage and honorable business methods may accomplish.

 Mr. Martin’s ancestors came from Germany in the latter part of the seventeenth century.
 His grandfather, Jacob Martin, lived in Lower Windsor Township, York County, and his father, Hiram Martin, a retired farmer, is living in York Township.

 M. D. Martin was born in York County, Nov.
 23, 1859, was educated in the public schools, and worked on his father’s farm until he was twenty-one years old.
 Soon afterward, in 1882, he established himself in the carriage business, originally as a member of the firm of H. Martin & Son.
 In 1888 the Martin Carriage Works was established, and in 1896 was begun the erection of the present commodious works, which are among the finest in the United States.
 In 1900 a stock company was organized, capitalized at $300,000, and today this concern employs from 350 to 375 skilled workmen, and does a business of from $500,000 to $600,000 annually.
 Mr. Martin, the originator and promoter of the business, served as president of the company.